jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 up and guessing is less emotional; it's better to convince yourself of one answer, commit, and click submit.
-I often find myself wanting to look up a fact in the textbook before clicking submit, but that lessens the emotional payoff.
-Better to commit to an answer, let the chips fall, and use that energy to understand the correct answer.
+I often find myself wanting to look up a fact in the textbook before clicking submit, but that lessens the emotional payoff.  **Don't look things up in your textbooks before committing to an answer.** It's better to think of what specific information you want to look up and how that factors into the answer choices.
+That way, when you do get to see the explanation, you really drive home the critical details you were missing.
+It's best to commit to an answer, let the chips fall, and use that energy to understand the correct answer.
 Don't worry about getting a low score from wrong answers: the only scores that matters is the real exam.